 Building contractors who are engaged by or on behalf of the school to undertake works on site will be made aware of this policy and the reasons for this.
 Long-term contractors who work regularly in the school during term time will be asked to provide their consent for DBS checks to be undertaken.
 These checks will be undertaken when individual risk assessments by the Leadership Team deem this to be appropriate.
-During major works, when large numbers of workers and subcontractors may be on site during term time, Health and Safety risk assessments will include the potential for contractors or their employees to have direct access to pupils in non-teaching sessions.
+During major works, when large numbers of workers and sub-contractors may be on site during term time, Health and Safety risk assessments will include the potential for contractors or their employees to have direct access to pupils in non-teaching sessions.
 All contractors and sub-contractors will be issued with copies of the school's code of conduct for staff.

 Individuals and organisations that are contracted by the school to work with or provide services to pupils will be expected to adhere to this policy and their compliance will be monitored.
 Any such contractors will be subject to the appropriate level of DBS check, if any such check is required (for example because the contractor is carrying out teaching or providing some type of care for or supervision of children regularly).
+Contractors engaging in regulated activity relating to children will require an enhanced DBS check (including children's barred list information).
+For all other contractors who are not engaging in regulated activity relating to children, but whose work provides them with an opportunity for regular contact with children, an enhanced DBS check (not including children's barred list information) will be required.
 Contractors for whom an appropriate DBS check has not been undertaken will be supervised if they will have contact with children.
-Under no circumstances we will allow a contractor in respect of whom no checks have been obtained to work unsupervised, or engage in regulated activity.
+Under no circumstances we will allow a contractor in respect of whom no checks have been obtained to work unsupervised, or engage in regulated activity relating to children.
 We will determine the appropriate level of supervision depending on the circumstances.
+If an individual working at our school is self-employed, we will consider obtaining the DBS check, as self-employed people are not able to make an application directly to the DBS on their own account.